-Ideally, blood oxygen level should be as close to 100% as possible, generally above 95%, as this indicates that there is a good amount of oxygen circulating.
-However, people who have chronic respiratory problems such as asthma or chronic obstructive pulmonary disease (COPD) can present with lower saturation levels (88-90%), which is an expected finding of little concern.
+Ideally, blood oxygen level should be as close to 100% as possible and generally above 95%.
+However, people who have chronic respiratory problems such as asthma or chronic obstructive pulmonary disease (COPD) can present with lower saturation levels (88-90%), which can lead to symptoms like shortness of breath, blue skin and heart palpitations.

-When an oxygen saturation level decreases very quickly or when it's under 85-90% this may be a sign of a serious health problem, such as pneumonia, heart failure, or anemia.
-These situations require immediate assessment and diagnosis at the hospital and require treatment as soon as possible.
+When an oxygen saturation level decreases very quickly or when it's under 85-90%, this may be a sign of a serious health problem, such as pneumonia, heart failure, or anemia.
+These situations require immediate assessment and treatment in a hospital setting, as oxygen therapy is usually necessary.

 In a healthy person, when oxygen saturation is low, between 90 to 95%, it may be a sign of phlegm in the airways, which may be reducing the amount of oxygen that gets to the blood.
 That's why this decrease in saturation levels is common when you have flu or a cold.